“Hi, my name is Jessica Ashley, but y’all can call me Jashley.”

 “I knew I wanted to find a place that could challenge me intellectually and give me a competitive edge in the accounting industry following graduation,” said Jashley.

 Jashley’s career trajectory appears to be right on track.
-She will complete her bachelor’s degree in accounting this December and enter LMU’s M.S. in Accounting program in the spring.
+She recently completed her bachelor’s degree in accounting in December and started LMU’s M.S. in Accounting program this spring.
 After tackling the CPA exam and graduating with her master’s in accounting, Jashley will start full-time at EY’s Silicon Valley office, where she served as an assurance intern last summer.

 “I love the opportunities and challenges of public accounting,” said Jashley.
 “To me, it feels like the ‘big leagues’ that I have dreamt of since I was a little girl.”